 Applications for admission and transfer to and within public housing properties (including public housing units at tax credit properties) will be processed centrally by the Intake and Placement Office.
 Initial intake, waiting list management, screening, and assigning of housing (including transfers) will be made from the Intake and Placement office.
 Offers may be made in person, in writing or by phone from the central office.

-Note: CCHA will be in charge of the application and transfer at process for ALL public housing units/properties.
-Applications for admission to the market rate units at Low Income Housing Tax Credit properties will be processed by site staff and audited monthly by CCHA.
+Note: HACC will be in charge of the application and transfer at process for ALL public housing units/properties.
+Applications for admission to the market rate units at Low Income Housing Tax Credit properties will be processed by site staff and audited monthly by HACC.

 Transfers

-CCHA has two possible types of transfers: Emergency and Administrative.
+HACC has two possible types of transfers: Emergency and Administrative.
 The definition of each is found in the Transfer section.

 1. Certain transfers take precedence over new admissions (See paragraph B.1 of this section).